k21971/EvilHack/doc/evilhack-changelog.md

   on spellcasting (round two)
 - Changes to to-hit formula for force bolt spell
 - Fix: restore ability spell could not be used on ridden steed
+- Set max skill for Wizards and quarterstaff back to expert